-I made a career move from local role to a global role mid last year.
-It’s been almost a year, so I’d like to share the pro and con of both roles.
+I made a career move from local role to global role in 2016.
+I slowly transitioned, then made it official in 1 Aug 2016.
+1+ year has passed, so I’d like to share the pro and con of both roles.
 Hopefully it helps you in your career, and keeping the fun in work!

 It’s common for a global corporation to have 4 levels of geographic coverage:

 - Local: cover a city or a small country.
 In my case, it’s just Singapore.